alessandroacito/arc-int-sol-assets/adr-exercise.md

 ## Decision

-Decision to use JMS Queues to store the intiial load of data from MY SQL into the queues
+Decision to use JMS Queues to store the initial load of data from MySQL DB into the queues

 ## Status